HaimBZ/ProductIndexCRUD/README.md

 ## Start the APP
 1. clone the repo
 2. you will have tow folders server/client
-3. in server folder run npm install
+3. in server and client folders run npm install on each of them.
-4. run mongod to connect db (you will need a mongo db connection)
-5. run npm start
+4. run npm start on the root folder
 6. server will be available in localhost:5000
-7. in client folder run npm install
-8. npm start
-9. app should run in localhost:3000
+9. app/client will run in localhost:3000

+notes: app is connected to atlas mongo db cloud service but you can change it to a local mongo db service by installing mongo db community version. check server/app.js file.

 ## App Architecture